Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Does the offer create unnecessary risk?

-A strong offer review process can help sellers avoid accepting a contract that looks good on paper but becomes difficult later.
+A strong offer-review process can help sellers avoid accepting a contract that appears impressive on paper but becomes difficult later.

 Certified Pre-Owned Home Listing Program